tidesdb/tidesdb/README.md

 ```

 ### Creating a column family
 In order to store data in TidesDB you need a column family.
+This is by design.

-You pass
+**You pass**
 - the database you want to create the column family in.
 Must be open
 - the name of the column family
 - memtable flush threshold in bytes.
 Example below is 128MB